dgaydukov/cert-ocpjp11/files/ocpjp11.md

 null
 ```

 We can check if elements in stream matching a specific criteria by using one of these 3 methods.
-Pay attention that all of them are short-circuiting and take predicate as param.
+Pay attention that all of them are short-circuiting and take predicate as param:
-anyMatch - true if find any object that match.
+* `anyMatch` - true if you find any object that match.
 Once found match - stop searching, return true.
-allMatch - true if all items are match.
+* `allMatch` - true if all items are match.
 Once found non-match - stop searching, return false, otherwise go to the end and return true.
-noneMatch - true if none of the items are match.
+* `noneMatch` - true if none of the items are match.
 Once found match - stop searching, return false, otherwise go to end return true.
 ```java
 import java.util.UUID;
 import java.util.function.Predicate;